spacetelescope/jdaviz/docs/imviz/plugins.rst

    to not applying any scaling.
 This field is only used if data has a valid unit.
    If this field is not applicable for you, leave it at 0.
    **This field resets every time Data selection changes.**
-9. Select the desired radial profile plot type using the :guilabel:`Plot Type` drop-down menu:
+9. Select the desired radial profile plot type using the :guilabel:`Plot Type` dropdown menu:

   * Curve of Growth: :attr:`~photutils.aperture.ApertureStats.sum` (sum of flux in the aperture) across radii from center out to the edge of the aperture.
 This is calculated in the same